Fruits and Vegetables

 WHAT IF YOU DON'T LIKE VEGETABLES?

-Critics of healthy eating will often try to convince everyone (including themselves) that becoming a vegetarian or a vegan will mean that your diet will be limited to nothing but vegetables.
-(And more specifically the vegetables that most people don't enjoy eating.)
-And they will do this by making statements like...
+Critics of healthy eating will often try to convince everyone (including themselves) that becoming a vegetarian or a vegan would mean having to eat nothing but vegetables.
+(And more specifically, the vegetables that most people don't enjoy eating.)

 "I could never be a vegetarian, because I couldn't eat nothing but broccoli and kale all day."